-Dupuytren's disease is an inherited condition where scar-like tissue forms just beneath the skin of the fingers and the palm of the hand and causes it to become hard and thicken.
+Dupuytren's disease is an inherited condition where scar-like tissue forms just beneath the skin of the fingers and the palm of the hand and causes it to thicken and become hard.

-Eventually over time the fibrous tissue can contract and force one or more fingers to curl up into the palm and making it impossible to straighten the fingers.
-This is known as Dupuytren's contracture.
+Eventually, over time, the fibrous tissue can contract and force one or more fingers to curl up into the palm; making it impossible to straighten the fingers.
+This is known as Dupuytren's Contracture.

-Your surgeon will make a range of small cuts cutting into the fibrous band in the palm of your hand.
-This will allow the surgeon to then remove any affected skin and replace it will skin grafts where appropriate.
+Your surgeon will make a range of small incisions cutting into the fibrous band in the palm of your hand.
+This will allow the surgeon to then remove any affected skin and replace it with skin grafts where appropriate.

-There are a variety of anaesthetic options available and your surgeon and anaesthetist will discuss this with you prior to surgery.
+There are a variety of anaesthetic options available, and your surgeon and

 For patients who prefer not to have a surgical procedure then the surgeon may perform a needle aponeurotomy.
 The needle aponeurotomy is a minimally invasive procedure and allows the surgeon to use the tip of the needle to divide the contracted palmar fascia.

-The benefit of this procedure is that the hand is not widely opened so there will be a smaller chance of scar tissue forming.
-It does however have a higher chance of the contracture coming back sooner when compared to tradition open surgery to the hand.
+The benefit of this procedure is that the hand is not widely opened, so there is a smaller chance of scar tissue forming.
+It does, however, have a higher chance of the contracture coming back sooner when compared to

+To enjoy a full range of movement in the hand following surgery, it can take up to six months with physiotherapy.
 Patients are usually able to go home the same day following surgery and can return to light activities immediately.
-Strenuous work and sports are not allowed for one week post operation though.
+However, strenuous work and sports are not allowed for a week post operation.
 For those patients who have opted for a needle aponeurotomy, they may need to wear a splint at night time.

 Treatment costs will vary according to your unique needs.
 The full pricing options will be discussed with you during your initial consultation.